Protecting the environment

 Again with a view to the sustainable use of resources, we are committed to fine-tuning our consumption of active ingredients, excipients and packaging items as much as possible in order to avoid product wastage or packaging proliferation.

 With the help of our strategic suppliers, we have also given a new impetus to innovation that can reduce wrapping and packaging.
 This requires optimized supply management to limit warehousing and internal transfers.
-We are also progressing on optimizing flows and speed of shipments.
+We are also progressing on optimizing flows and the speed of shipments.
 Finally, we launched a project to minimize waste at all stages of the industrial process.

 Primary packaging that comes in contact with medicines is subject to strict pharmaceutical industry quality standards that limit the use of materials originating from recycling channels.
 However, a cross-functional think tank was put in place at the end of 2021 with the first concrete action being to take into account these concepts, in particular that of recyclability, as a criterion of choice in all current and future projects.

-In 2022, this mobilization allowed us to:
+In 2023, this mobilization allowed us to:

 Our other actions for the year focused on preparatory work aimed at: